mohammadjawid10/BMI-Insight/README.md

 # BMI Insight

-BMI Wise, your pocket-sized health companion!
+BMI Insight, your pocket-sized health companion!
 Calculate your BMI effortlessly, receive personalized insights, and track your wellness journey with ease.
 Stay motivated, set achievable goals, and gain valuable health knowledge.
 Download now for a healthier, happier you! 🌟

 ## Description: